chizakura/laundry-cycle-app/README.md

 - [ ] Add notes for a clothing item
 - [ ] Show full guide on how to do laudry
 - [ ] Organize clothes for bleaching
-- [ ] Organize clothes for drycleaning
+- [ ] Organize clothes for dry cleaning
 - [ ] Organize clothes for ironing

 ## Architectural Design